-- the arrest and the particulars of the police officer in whose custody the arrestee is staying. - Copies of all the documents including the memorandum of arrest, a copy of the (iv) information or complaint relating to the commission of cognizable offence and a copy of the entries in the diary should be sent to the magistrate at the time of production of the arrestee for making the order of the magistrate under section 167 of the Code. - If the arrested person is taken on police remand, he must be produced before (v) the Magistrate after the expiry of the period of such remand and in no case he shall be sent to the judicial custody after the period of such remand without producing him before the Magistrate. - Registration of a case against the arrested person is sine-qua-non for seeking (vi) the detention of the arrestee either to the police custody or in the judicial custody under section 167(2) of the Code. - If a person is produced before a magistrate with a prayer for his detention in (vii) any custody, without producing a copy of the entries in the diary as per item no.(iv) above, the Magistrate shall release him in accordance with section 169 of the Code on taking a bond from him. - If a police officer seeks an arrested person to be shown arrested in a particular (viii) case who is already in custody, the Magistrate shall not allow such prayer unless the accused/arrestee is produced before him with a copy of the entries in the diary relating to such case. - (ix) On the fulfillments of the above conditions, if the investigation of the case cannot be concluded within 15 days of the detention of the accused under section 167(2), the Magistrate having jurisdiction to take cognizance of the case or with the prior permission of the Judge or Tribunal having such power can send such accused person on remand under section 344 of the Code for a term not exceeding 15 days at a time. - The Magistrate shall not make an order of detention of a person in the judicial (x) custody if the police forwarding report discloses that the arrest has been made for the purpose of putting the arrestee in the preventive detention. - It shall be the duty of the Magistrate, before whom the accused person is (xi) produced, to satisfy that these requirements have been complied with before making any order relating to such accused under section 167 of the Code." - 182.
-In Joginder Kumar (supra) the Supreme Court of India issued instructions for compliance for protecting the dignity and fundamental rights of a citizen as under: - a) An arrested person being held in custody is entitled, if he so requests, to have one friend, relative or other person who is known to him or likely to take an interest in his welfare told, as far as is practicable, that he has been arrested and where he is being detained. - The Police Officer shall inform the arrested person when he is brought to the b) police station, of this right. - c) An entry shall be required to be made in the Diary as to who was informed of the arrest. - d) It shall be the duty of the Magistrate, before whom the arrested person is produced, to satisfy himself that these requirements have been complied with.
+- (v) If the arrested person is taken on police remand, he must be produced before the Magistrate after the expiry of the period of such remand and in no case he shall be sent to the judicial custody after the period of such remand without producing him before the Magistrate. - (vi)Registration of a case against the arrested person is sine-qua-non for seeking the detention of the arrestee either to the police custody or in the judicial custody under section 167(2) of the Code.

+- (vii) If a person is produced before a

+magistrate with a prayer for his

+detention in any custody, without

+producing a copy of the entries in

+the diary as per item no.(iv) above,

+the Magistrate shall release him in

+accordance with section 169 of the

+Code on taking a bond from him.

+- (viii) If a police officer seeks an arrested person to be shown arrested in a particular case who is already in custody, the Magistrate shall not allow such prayer unless the accused/arrestee is produced before him with a copy of the entries in the diary relating to such case.

+- (ix) On the fulfillments of the above conditions, if the investigation of the case cannot be concluded within 15 days of the detention of the accused under

+section 167(2), the Magistrate having jurisdiction to take cognizance of the case or with the prior permission of the Judge or Tribunal having such power can send such accused person on remand under section 344 of the Code for a term not exceeding 15 days at a time.

+- of detention of a person in the judicial custody if the police forwarding report discloses that the arrest has been made for the purpose of putting the arrestee in the preventive detention. - (xi) It shall be the duty of the Magistrate, before whom the accused person is produced, to satisfy that these requirements have been complied with before making any order relating to such accused under section 167 of the Code."

+In Joginder Kumar (supra) the Supreme Court of India issued instructions for compliance for protecting the dignity and fundamental rights of a citizen as under:

+- a) An arrested person being held in custody is entitled, if he so requests, to have one friend, relative or other person who is known to him or likely to take an interest in his welfare told, as far as is practicable, that he has been arrested and where he is being detained. - b) The Police Officer shall inform the arrested person when he is brought to the police station, of this right. - c) An entry shall be required to be made in the Diary as to who was informed of the arrest. - d) It shall be the duty of the Magistrate, before whom the arrested person is produced, to satisfy himself that these requirements have been complied with.